Primary

 Squeeze your back glute firmly to deepen the stretch and protect your lower back.
 Keep your torso upright—leaning forward shifts the stretch away from the hip flexors.

-Want Hip Flexor Stretch in your program?
+See where Hip Flexor Stretch fits in your weekly plan

 Kneel on one knee with other foot forward.